v12technology/fluxtion/docs/sections/fluxtion-explored/usecases.md

 ---
-title: Developer workflow
+title: Fluxtion use cases
 parent: Fluxtion explored
 has_children: false
-nav_order: 1
+nav_order: 2
 published: true
 ---

-# Developer workflow with Fluxtion
+# Fluxtion use cases

 **To be completed**